Image: Girl blowing a bubble. Photo by AdinaVoicu / Pixabay.

 Grant us the awareness of the many sources of this food,

-not only in the present, but the minds and hearts in the past
+not only in the present, but the brilliant cooks in the past

 who devised ways to make simple things delicious.